 Linda Del Matto, treasurer, joined the board in 2014.
 She is a CPA, with previous positions including Associate at Palazzolo & Associates, Controller of Xtra International Ltd., and Audit Manager at KPMG.
 Linda began her work as a volunteer on our crisis lines in 2011 before joining the board.
-Residence: Alamo
+Residence: Alamo.

 Rob Park, secretary, joined the board in 2016.
 He is a psychologist who has worked at Kaiser Permanente since 2003.
 His experiences include working with children, adolescents, and families throughout Contra Costa County.
-He graduated with a BA from UC Davis, and earned his Doctorate in Psychology (PsyD) from the California School of Professional Psychology.
-Residence: Walnut Creek
+He graduated with a BA from UC Davis and earned his Doctorate in Psychology (PsyD) from the California School of Professional Psychology.
+Residence: Walnut Creek.

-Guita Bahramipour was appointed to serve as a member of the Alcohol and Other Drugs Advisory Board.
-In this capacity, she acts as a liaison with the Contra Costa County’s Mental Health Commission and the Council on Homeless.
+Guita Bahramipour joined the board in 2019.
+She was appointed to serve as a member of the Alcohol and Other Drugs Advisory Board, in this capacity, she acts as a liaison with the Contra Costa County’s Mental Health Commission and the Council on Homeless.
 She advises the County’s Board of Supervisors on policies, strategies, and activities for addressing wellness issues in the community.
 Before committing her time to public service, Guita worked as a Financial Advisor at Morgan Stanley, where she became First Vice President.
 While focusing on the financial well-being of her clients, she quickly realized that their emotional and mental health was significantly more important.
 After over 20 years in the private sector, she made improving the health and safety of Contra Costa County residents and community members her top priority.
+Residence: Moraga.

 Concepcion “Connie” Trevino James joined the board in October 2019.
 She is currently employed with One Day at a Time, a youth empowerment agency based in Brentwood.
 She assists this agency with strategic planning and implementation and with Special Project Management.
 She retired from Contra Costa County Health Services in October 2018 and held the title of Health Equity Manager with the Hospital and Health Center Division, for which she had a 22-year history managing programs that addressed health disparities and inequities.
 Prior to working with the County health department, she spent 13 years managing older adult services for the City of Oakland and City of Pinole.
 She is also involved in a regional initiative called the Bay Area Learning Initiative focused on housing affordability.
 She is an Antioch resident and a member of United Latino Voices of Contra Costa.
 She holds a bachelor’s degree, with honors, from U.C.
 Berkeley and a master’s degree in Leadership from St. Mary’s College/Moraga.
+Residence: Brentwood.